Sun Yang: 2018 testing incident and 2020 ban

-In January 2019, The Sunday Times published an article reporting that Sun and his team smashed vials of blood samples with a hammer in front of anti-doping testers and that he may face a lifetime ban.
-Sun's lawyers decided to take legal action against The Sunday Times, denouncing all claims made in the report.
+In January 2019, The Sunday Times published an exclusive article reporting that Sun and his entourage had presided over the smashing of a vial of the swimmer's blood sample with a hammer in front of anti-doping testers and that he may face a lifetime ban.
+However according to ABC reporter Tracey Holmes, media coverages claiming that the glass blood vials being smashed, were incorrect as the blood vials themselves were not smashed, but only the outer container carrying it.
+Sun himself has threatened legal action against The Sunday Times, according to a report that appeared on the Channel News Asia website.
+The swimmer claimed that the officials had failed to produce proper documentation for the testing, resulting in himself attempting to reject the testing.

+On February 3, leading rivals and the World Swimming Coaches Association called for Sun to be banned.

+After The Sunday Times report, Wada, the global anti-doping regulator opened an inquiry and announced on March 13, 2019, to appeal the ruling at the Court of Arbitration for Sport.

 CAS issued a report on 20 August 2019, stating the appeal hearing brought by WADA against Sun and FINA in September had been postponed due to a party's unexpected personal circumstances.
 It was announced that the hearing date would be rescheduled and made open to the public, including to the media, as requested.
 WADA requested for a ban of between two and eight years according to a later media release from CAS.

 According to Sun's coach Dennis Cotterell, the drug test conducted on the 4 September 2018, was the swimmer's ninth drug test in two weeks.
 Sun had just finished competing in the Asian Games in Jakarta, Indonesia two days earlier.
 Sun Yang had competed and won Gold medals in the 200, 400, 800 and 1,500 metres freestyle.
 During the Asian Games, he had been tested five times and had passed all tests without any adverse analytical findings.

 A year before the 2018 testing incident, Sun had heated tensions with the same unnamed female doping control officer who presided over his sample collection in the 2018 incident.
 In 2017, the officer was a doping control assistant in training to become an officer.
 Sun wrote that the DCA "lacked proper accreditation and also lacked authorization to perform her assigned role".
 The report covering the 2017 disagreements of Sun and his testers did not clearly indicate that the quarrels were ever resolved.